 Instead of blaming a “tight” muscle, a pinched nerve, osteoarthritis, and a ton of other factors that may cause hip pain, an in-depth look at some of the common causes can help you decide which is the best route to your condition.

-Different types of hip pain can produce similar symptoms.
 To pinpoint exactly what you may have, your healthcare professional will likely rule out more common and serious conditions while reviewing your health and lifestyle history.

-“I like to break hip pain down based on where the patient points to their pain, where they describe their pain, and what structures are in that area or referred to that area.,” said Dr. Mark Milligan, who is a physical therapist at Vori Health and director of CEO of Anywhere Healthcare.
+“I like to break hip pain down based on where the patient points to their pain, where they describe their pain, and what structures are in that area or referred to that area,” said Milligan.
 “I take into consideration their age, activity level, their ‘why’ and ‘how’ it started.”

-Milligan said that ninety percent of the information clinicians get from their patients comes from the patients’ description.
+Milligan said that 90% of the information clinicians get from their patients comes from the patients’ description.
 “You get a ton of information by doing a thorough subjective history of that patient,” he said.
 “When you think about where the patient feels the pain and the structures that surround that area and refer to that area can give you a better idea of what’s happening.
 It could be ‘deep’ in their hip or radiating down their leg.”

 Osteoarthritis is the most common source of pain, at least in Milligan’s experience.
 Anterior hip impingement and labral could be a cause of front hip pain, and that type of pain can radiate down to the knee.